techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-recording-compliance.md

 ## Recorder development

 The solution for Teams compliance recording is achieved through Microsoft’s third-party partners who develop compliance recording bots, and pair the bot with their recording solution.
-Each partner solution will vary, but each partner will leverage the same key Graph APIs, an application instance, and a compliance recording policy.
+Each partner solution varies, but each partner uses the same key Graph APIs, an application instance, and a compliance recording policy.

 For a sample of developing a compliance recording bot, see [deploying and testing a sample bot](https://github.com/microsoftgraph/microsoft-graph-comms-samples/tree/a3943bafd73ce0df780c0e1ac3428e3de13a101f/Samples/BetaSamples/LocalMediaSamples/ComplianceRecordingBot#bot-registration).

-## Third party compliance recording partners
+## Third-party compliance recording partners

 Microsoft created a compliance recording for Microsoft Teams certification program while making Teams APIs available for partners to develop and integrate compliance recording solutions.
 This program provides customers with the assurance that each participating partner's solution is tested and verified to provide the quality, compatibility, and reliability expected from a Microsoft solution.

-The following site lists current partners who have certified their compliance recording solution for Microsoft Teams:
+The following site lists current partners with certified their compliance recording solution for Microsoft Teams:
 [Modern Work for Partners - Compliance Recording Solutions](https://cloudpartners.transform.microsoft.com/compliance-recording-solutions)

 Microsoft only supports compliance recording solutions from the listed certified partners.
 If there are enablement or operational issues, you must contact your compliance recording partner first.
-If the partner determines the issue is with Microsoft, they may ask you to raise a case with Microsoft, providing context of the investigation completed by the partner.
+If the partner determines the issue is with Microsoft, they might ask you to raise a case with Microsoft, providing context of the investigation completed by the partner.
 If needed, the partner can bring the issue to Microsoft through their Microsoft support channel.
 Microsoft might reject support cases where a non-certified Compliance Recording solution is used, or if investigation shows that the issue is one the partner can address.

 If you're a vendor seeking to join the certification program, fill out the calling platform intake as the next step.
 [Calling Platform Intake](https://aka.ms/CallingPlatformIntake)

 ## Create and manage your compliance recording policy

-Once a compliance recording solution is in place, a Teams admin can orchestrate which users are recorded, and which recorder is used for each user, by creating and assigning compliance recording policies.
+Once a compliance recording solution is in place, a Teams admin can create and assign recording policies to control which users are recorded and which recorder is used for each user.
 Recorders are automatically invited to participate in conversations based on the configuration of these policies when a communication interaction takes place.
 Compliance
 recording policies are managed using [Microsoft PowerShell](./teams-powershell-overview.md)